-Patients with Renal Impairment: There is limited information on the pharmacokinetics of bupropion in patients with renal impairment.
-An inter-trial comparison between normal subjects and subjects with end-stage renal failure demonstrated that the parent drug C{max} and AUC values were comparable in the 2 groups, whereas the hydroxybupropion and threohydrobupropion metabolites had a 2.3- and 2.8-fold increase, respectively, in AUC for subjects with end-stage renal failure.
-A second trial, comparing normal subjects and subjects with moderate-to-severe renal impairment (GFR 30.9 ± 10.8 mL/min), showed that after a single 150 mg dose of sustained-release bupropion, exposure to bupropion was approximately 2-fold higher in subjects with impaired renal function, while levels of the hydroxybupropion and threoderythrohydrobupropion (combined) metabolites were similar in the 2 groups.
+Patients with Renal Impairment.
+There is limited information on the pharmacokinetics of bupropion in patients with renal impairment.
+There is limited information on the pharmacokinetics of bupropion in patients with renal impairment.
+An inter-trial comparison between normal subjects and subjects with end-stage renal failure demonstrated that the parent drug C{max} and AUC values were comparable in the 2 groups, whereas the hydroxybupropion and threohydrobupropion metabolites had a 2.3 - and 2.8-fold increas respectively, in AUC for subjects with end-stage renal failure.
+A second trial, comparing normal subjects and subjects with moderate-to-severe renal impairment (GFR 30.9 ± 10.8 ml/min), showed that after a single 150 mg dose of sustained-releases bupropion, exposure to bupropion was approximately 2-fold higher in subjects with impaired renal function, while levels of the hydroxybupropion and threo/erythrohydrobupropion (combined) metabolites were similar in the 2 groups.
 Bupropion is extensively metabolized in the liver to active metabolites, which are further metabolized and subsequently excreted by the kidneys.
 The elimination of the major metabolites of bupropion may be reduced by impaired renal function.
-Bupropion hydrochloride extended-release tablets (SR) should be used with caution in patients with renal impairment and a reduced frequency and/or dose should be considered [see Use in Specific Populations (6.6)].
+Bupropion hydrocitoride extended-release tablets (SR) should be considered [see Use in Specific Populations (8.6)].

-Patients with Hepatic Impairment: The effect of hepatic impairment on the pharmacokinetics of bupropion was Patients with repair impairment: The effect of nepatic impairment on the pharmacokinetics of objection was characterized in 2 single-dose trials, one in subjects with alcoholic liver disease and one in subjects with mild-to-severe cirrhosis.
+Specific Populations (8.6)].
+Patients with Hepatic Impairment: The effect of hepatic impairment on the pharmacokinetics of bupropion was characterized in 2 single-dose trials, one in subjects with alcoholic liver disease and one in subjects with mild-to-severe cirrhosis.
 The first trial demonstrated that the half-life of hydroxybupropion was significantly longer in 8 subjects with alcoholic liver disease than in 8 healthy volunteers (32 ± 14 hours versus 21 ± 5 hours, respectively).
 Although not statistically significant, the AUCs for bupropion and hydroxybupropion were more variable and tended to be greater (by 53% to 57%) in volunteers with alcoholic liver disease.
 The differences in half-life for bupropion and the other metabolites in the 2 groups were minimal.

-The second trial demonstrated no statistically significant differences in the pharmacokinetics of bupropion and active metabolites in 9 subjects with mild-to-moderate hepatic cirrhosis compared with 8 healthy volunteers.
-However, more variability was observed in some of the pharmacokinetic parameters for bupropion (AUC, max and T{max}) and its active metabolites (t_w) in subjects with mild-to-moderate hepatic cirrhosis.
-In subjects with severe hepatic cirrhosis significant alterations in the pharmacokinetics of humonion and its metabolites were seen (Table
+The second trial demonstrated no statistically significant differences in the pharmacokinetics of bupropion and ts active metabolites in 9 subjects with mild-to-moderate hepatic cirrhosis compared with 8 healthy volunteers However, more variability was observed in some of the pharmacokinetic parameters for bupropion (AUC, C{\max} and T{\max}) and its active metabolites (t{∞}) in subjects with mild-to-moderate hepatic cirrhosis.
+In subjects with sever hepatic cirrhosis, significant attentions in the pharmacokinetics of bupropion and its metabolites were seen (Table

 Table 5.
-Pharmacokinetics of Bupropion and Metabolites in Patients with Severe Hepatic Cirrhosis: Ratio Relative to Healthy Matched Controls AUC t{1/2} 3.12 1.43 1.69 0.5 h Bupropion 0.31 1.28 3.88 19 h pharmacounierus or buppopion in a nieuabolites, compared with relativy volinteers.

-Hydroxybupropion eo/erythrohydrobupropion 0.69 2.48 1.96 20 h amino alcohol a Difference
+Pharmacokinetics of Bupropion and Metabolites in Patients with Sever Henatic Cirrhosis: Ratio Rela tive to Healthy Matched Cont AUC 3.12 1.43 0.5 h Bupropion Hydroxybupropion 0.31 1.28 3.88 19 h Threo/erythrohydrobupropion 0.69 2.48 20 h 1.96 amino alcohol